foundryvtt/foundryvtt/index.rst

 As you are visiting the demo, please be aware of several key factors and ground rules.

-1. This demo is "pre-Alpha".
-I am not yet near feature complete.
-There will be bugs.
-There will be things that do not work at all.
-There will be things that are obviously incomplete.
+1. This demo showcases the current Beta version of Foundry VTT.
+The software is not yet feature complete, and you may encounter some minor bugs, but it is an accurate reflection of the current experience with the Beta software.

 2. I am hosting this demo server for a limited number of sample player accounts.
 Please don't monopolize the limited slots by leaving your browser connected for hours.